What Is A Rain Garden And How Do I Build One?

 To prevent costly damages to property and protect the environment, many homeowners are now building rain gardens.
 These gardens collect stormwater runoff and filter it through the soil before it has a chance to reach storm drains.
 Let’s go through how rain gardens work.

 You can minimize the amount of stormwater runoff on your property by building your own rain garden.
-If you live on a modest plot of land, don’t worry: Even very small rain gardens can make a difference.
+If you live on a modest plot of land, don’t worry – even very small rain garden designs can make a difference.
+This project will likely take a few days to complete, but it can be accomplished easily, especially if you choose to contract out the digging.

 To determine the best place to build your rain garden, observe how water travels across your property.
 Ideally, it’s best to choose a spot that’s sloped below your house and just above where runoff accumulates.